Corporate strategy and strategic direction of the business units

 Essentially, we pursue the following goals with our financial measures:

-■ Limiting refinancing risks through diversification of the financing sources and instruments as well as the maturity profile
+- Limiting refinancing risks through diversification of financing sources and instruments as well as the maturity profile

 Liquidity is managed by the central treasury department.
-We strive for a constant liquidity reserve for the K+S Group of at least € 300 million.
-In the case of investments, we pursue the goal of optimising the income earned from liquid funds at a balanced risk/opportunity ratio.
+We strive for a constant liquidity reserve for the K+S GROUP of at least € 300 million.
+In the case of capital expenditure, we pursue the goal of optimising the income earned from liquid funds at a balanced risk/ opportunity ratio.